County Waterford Ireland · Co. Waterford · Ballysaggart Save · Share

 Baile na Sagart · Co.
 Waterford

-The village does not trade on tourism.
-The traffic is local, the talk is local, and the famous Ballysaggartmore Towers in the woods nearby are signposted from Lismore rather than from the village itself.
-If you came looking for a day out you have arrived in the wrong place.
-If you came because you were passing on the way to Mount Melleray, or walking the back road from Lismore to Cappoquin, or trying to find the Towers without paying for a guidebook — then you are in the right place, and a quiet half-hour is what is on offer.
+It does not trade on tourism, and it does not pretend to.
+The traffic is local, the talk is local, and the one thing the wider world comes for - the Ballysaggartmore Towers in the woods nearby - is signposted off the Lismore road rather than from the village green.
+If you arrived looking for a day out you have come to the wrong townland.
+If you are passing on the way to Mount Melleray, or walking the back roads above the Blackwater, or hunting down the Towers without paying anyone for the privilege, then you are in the right place and a quiet half-hour is on offer.

 Population